jueyang/know-your-tools/1-use-git.md

 There're a few git configuration you can do to make life easier.

-1.**More colors!** If you don't have colors in your iTerm, try this:
+1. **More colors!** If you don't have colors in your iTerm, try this:
   ```
   git config --global color.ui true
   ```
-2.**No more password-typing!** A world where you type the username and passwords only once is just so much better.
+2. **No more password-typing!** A world where you type the username and passwords only once is just so much better.
 To achieve that for your workflow:
   - Follow the steps [here](https://help.github.com/articles/set-up-git/#platform-mac)
   - Then [here](https://help.github.com/articles/caching-your-github-password-in-git/)
   - **Note:** the above are from the GitHub help pages.
 If you don't know what you are doing, it's totally fine.
 The important thing is that you **do** it.
 If you run into problems, send me a screenshot of your iTerm and [post an issue](https://github.com/jueyang/know-your-tools/issues).
 I'll help you out.